Faugnom1/ChatRoomProject/README.md

 # ChatRoomProject
 Project with Nick

-Written using JS, Html, CSS and possibly React and Node.JS A real time chat room application that contains other features; starting with an announcements section.
+Written using JS, Html, CSS, Node.JS and possibly React.
+A real time chat room application that contains other features;

 To Do:
+Announcement Section
 Allow for Usernames
 Add Moderators
 Stylize